-Chen et al. (15) recently identified a relationship between HER2 positivity and decreased SUV{max} in gastric cancers of all anatomic subtypes; however, to our knowledge this is the first study comparing the radiologic SUV{max} from patients with HER2+ and HER2- GC/GEJC matched by age, sex, tumor size, and histology.
-There was no significant difference in SUV{max} between the 2 groups, and hence the metabolic signature cannot be used to predict HER2 expression status of GC/GEJC on initial staging.
-However, there was a significant association of high SUV{max} with worse survival, with patients with SUV{max} above 6.6 showing a mean survival of 12.2 mo.
-In addition, the mean SUV{max} of all patients who died was higher (10.0 vs. 7.7), and the cumulative likelihood of death with an SUV{max} more than 6.6 was 60% over 4 y.
-Taken together, these findings suggest that the metabolic signature (SUV{max}) is a useful indicator of biologic aggressiveness and survival.
+Chen et al.(15) recently identified a relationship between HER2 positivity and decreased SUVmax in gastric cancers of all anatomic subtypes, however to our knowledge this is the first study comparing the radiologic SUVmax from patients with HER2+ and HER2- GC/GEJC matched by age, gender, tumor size and histology.
+There was no significant difference in SUVmax between the two groups and hence the metabolic signature cannot be used to predict HER2 expression status of GC/GEJC on initial staging.
+However, there was a significant association of high SUVmax with worse survival, with patients with SUVmax above 6.6 showing a mean survival of 12.2 months.
+In addition, the mean SUVmax of all patients who died was higher (10.0 vs. 7.7) and the cumulative likelihood of death with a SUVmax more than 6.6 was 60% over 4 years.
+Taken together, these findings suggest that the metabolic signature

+(SUVmax) is a useful indicator of biologic aggressiveness and survival.
 This finding is not entirely surprising, having been replicated previously in gastric carcinoma (16-18).
-When adding the variable of tumor differentiation (identified at biopsy), cases with an SUV{max} above 6.6 and poor differentiation (high grade) showed a shorter interval to death than low-grade tumors, although this trend was not significant.
+When adding the variable of tumor differentiation (identified at biopsy), cases with SUVmax above 6.6 and poor differentiation (high grade) showed a shorter interval to death compared to low grade tumors, although this trend was not significant.

-The strength of this study rests on its direct comparison between the radiologic and pathologic parameters in 1 cohort using prognosis as the outcome.
-Moreover, we found no difference in tumor size, histologic type, or lymph node metastasis among HER2+ and HER2- cases, all of which are parameters that have been shown to demonstrate differential 18F-FDG uptake (17,19-21).
+The strength of this study rests on its direct comparison between the radiologic and pathologic parameters in one cohort using prognosis as the outcome.
+Moreover, we found no difference in tumor size, histologic type, or lymph node metastasis among HER2+ and HER2- cases; all of which are parameters which have been shown to demonstrate differential 18F- FDG uptake (17,19-21).
 Our study does not address the pathobiologic link between HER2 overexpression and tumor metabolic activity.
-If HER2 overexpression is indeed associated with increased gastric tumor metabolic activity, as has been shown previously in the breast (22), then the lack of a difference between HER2 groups in SUV{max} could reflect tumor heterogeneity.
+If HER2 overexpression is indeed associated with increased gastric tumor metabolic activity, as has been shown previously in the breast (22), then the lack of a difference between HER2 groups in SUVmax could reflect tumor heterogeneity.
 If true, this reflects a significant weakness in the current HER2 testing on limited biopsy samples.
-Alternatively, gastric HER2+ overexpression may have no correlation with increased glycolysis or glucose transporter expression, pathobiologic factors that have been shown to be independently linked to higher 18F-FDG uptake in the GC/GEJ (19-21,23).
-Additional
+Alternatively, gastric HER2+ overexpression may have no correlation with increased glycolysis or GLUT expression, pathobiologic factors which have been shown to be independently linked to higher 18F- FDG uptake in the GC/GEJ (19-21,23).
+Additional studies examining the relationship of HER2 and mechanisms of metabolism in gastric cancer are required.
+An additional caveat is that the metabolic signature of tumors can show variability following treatment as noted in a previous study and this may also be a valuable tool in assessing the molecular genotype (24), survival or treatment strategies at the initial staging or restaging phase.